HandsOnDataViz/book/docs/HandsOnDataViz.md

-Now that you’ve learned how to use [Datawrapper to create charts](chart-datawrapper.html) and [symbol maps](datawrapper-symbolmap.html), now let’s design a choropleth map.
+Now that you’ve learned how to use [Datawrapper to create charts](chart-datawrapper.html) and [symbol maps](datawrapper-symbolmap.html), let’s design a choropleth map.
 These maps are best to show patterns across geographic areas by coloring polygons to represent data values.
 Datawrapper offers a wide collection of common geographical boundaries, including world regions, states and provinces, and also hexagons (cartograms), counties, congressional